-During the fall of each school year, students are encouraged to attend the Christian College Fair.
-This event will allow students to meet with representatives from colleges such as The King's College, Ouachita Baptist University, Gordon College and Westmont College.
-You may view the full list of this year's attendees here.
+During the fall of each school year, students are encouraged to attend a Christian College Fair hosted by Prestonwood Christian Academy and held at Prestonwood Baptist Church.
+This event will allow students to meet with representatives from colleges and universities such as The King's College, Ouachita Baptist University, Gordon College and Westmont College.
+Details for the 2019 event are coming soon!

 Camp College is a summer seminar designed to help rising seniors prepare their college applications.
 Attendees are introduced to multiple application types such as Common Application and Apply Texas applications.
 Students will also edit and polish essays and resumes; learn interview techniques and how to maximize the college application process.
 Attendees also have an opportunity to hear a panel discussion of actual college admission representatives talk about the application process.
 Camp College is open to all rising seniors.
 Registration is through Summers at Prestonwood.

 Prestonwood Christian Academy students use Naviance to organize personal student data, assess learning styles and personality traits, research careers and career paths, research and maintain a list of prospective colleges, and track the college application process.

 This web-based tool complements our college placement program.
 Students in grades 9 through 12 have accounts to access Naviance through Naviance Family Connection.

 ACT and SAT standardized tests scores are a key factor in the college admissions process.
 PCA administers the PSAT and pre-ACT to students each Fall.
 The PSAT is a practice test for the College Board's Scholastic Aptitude Test (SAT).
 This test is also used in the junior year to select National Merit Scholars.
 The PCA Guidance Office tracks student test results year-to-year and can help direct students to test services that can partner with students working to maximize test scores.